The Chocolate Lady’s 2002 Vegetarian Peysekh Survival Guide

 There are some things I don’t use during Peysekh for practical reasons.
 I found I am much happier if I don’t bother with tomatoes during peysekh.
 I also don’t use many spices.
 We have just had a wonderful winter filled with sauces of every kind and we are looking forward to the first fresh tomatoes of summer.
 This is a time to concentrate on the cooler greener flavors of artichokes, asparagus, turnip greens, locinto kale, celery, parsley and dill, and the intriguing flavors of chocolate, pistachios, beets, all sorts of potatoes and strawberries.

 This recipe is not a staple of the peysekh repertoire, but I associate both tea and eggs with the season, and it is great fun.

 Simmer eggs for seven minutes.
 Gently tap the eggs all over so that the shells are lightly cracked all over.
 Cook the eggs for another several minutes in strong, salted tea.
 Leave the eggs to cool in the water with the tea leaves.
 When you peel the eggs, they will have a lovely marble pattern on their whites.

 Lucia Ruedenberg Wright told me that she recalled making a version of colored eggs in her family by laying delicately shaped leaves such as herbs on the eggshells and then wrapping the eggs in onion skins, tying them with twine and boiling.
 When you remove the skins, the silhouettes of the leaves remain.

 Matzo Balls and soup

-One of the most urgent tasks for vegetarians at Peysekh is the search for a matzo-ballogenic medium.
+One of the most urgent goals for vegetarians at Peysekh is the search for a matzo-ballogenic medium.
 This recipe is a work-in-progress meant more as a bit of inspiration than prescription.